Riverview Farm Park

 Riverview Farm Park is a municipal park located in Newport News, Virginia.
 It is run by the Newport News Department of Parks, Recreation and Tourism.

 Location

-Riverview Farm Park is located on 279 acres (1.1 km2) in the Menchville section of Newport News, at the intersection of Menchville and Youngs Roads.
-The Riverview Farm Park Visitor Center sits at the end of City Farm Road.
+Riverview Farm Park is located on 279 acres (1.1 km2) in the Menchville section of Newport News, at the intersection of Menchville and Riverview Farm Parkway.

+It is located on land that was formerly associated with the historical Warwicktowne later to become part Denbigh Plantation.
+Later the property was puchased by Hudson Mench who sold 50 acres to the city for the City farm which was opened 1931.
+Later the additional park area was puchased from the Mench's.

 Offerings

 Playground and family-use structures

 Riverview Farm Park is home to a 30,000 square foot (3,000 m2) community playground called Fantasy Farm.
 The park also has several picnic areas, along with some shelters.

 Athletics

-There is a general-use soccer field at the park site.
-The field is adjacent to the playground.
-Restrooms are provided in the area of the field.
+There is a general-use soccer fields at the park site.
+The fields are adjacent to the playground.
+Restrooms are provided located between the fields and playground area.

 Trails

-Two miles of paved, multi-use trails surround the playground and soccer field area.
-There is also a trail that runs from the Riverview Farm Park Visitor Center to the bank of the Warwick River.
+Over 3 miles of paved, multi-use trails surround the playground and soccer field area.
+The Fax Mill Creek Trail runs down to Warwick River.
+Connecting to the Fax Mill Creek Trail is the James River trail continuing towards the Marina Trail, the two trails meet at the mouth of the Deep Creek Harbour.
+The James River Trail has a overlook out on the James River.
+The Marina trail ends at Menchville Marina.